About the BIT

 NQRPs do not have to be risk assessed but should be described briefly in the form of a summary.

-Information about QRPs and NQRPs must be provided to cover a reporting period which, over the current fixed-term parliament, runs from:
+Information about QRPs and NQRPs must be provided to cover a reporting period.

 Our general approach will be to submit QRP assessments to the RPC for verification before the change itself has been implemented.

 The Better Regulation Executive has provided regulators with a template to use in order to present their assessments.
 We intend to use this template for all our assessments.

 Approach to submission of QRP assessments to RPC

 To ensure effective use of resources both for us and the RPC, our general approach to submitting QRP assessments will be as follows: